-Fire Alarm: Manual pull stations are located near each exit and the entrances to exit stairs on each floor.
-The Fire Alarm System does not transmit a signal to the Fire Department/fire alarm company.
+Fire Alarm: The Fire Alarm System contains manual pull stations, bells and two Ansul wet hood suppression systems, one in the kitchen and one in the café.
+Manual pull stations are located near each exit and the entrances to exit stairs on each floor.
+The Fire Alarm System does not transmit a signal directly to the Fire Department.
+Upon a fire alarm activation Public Safety should be called at 390-4487 to report a fire and they will notify the Fire Department as appropriate.

-Public Address System: Yes There is an Emergency Public Address located throughout the building.
+Public Address System: Yes.
+There is an Emergency Public Address System located throughout the building.